This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best Japanese food you must try

-4. Sho Foo Doh at Filly Brook, Leytonstone
+4. Sho Foo Doh at All My Friends, Hackney Wick

-Sho Foo Doh is a quirky Japanese street food brand residency at the Filly Brook bar in Leytonstone, and serves up a fantastic menu of small plates, plus its main signature dish, the Hiroshima-style okonomiyaki.
+Sho Foo Doh is a quirky Japanese street food brand residency at All My Friends in Hackney Wick, and serves up a fantastic menu of small plates, plus its main signature dish, the Hiroshima-style okonomiyaki.
 What makes the Hiroshima style different to normal okonomiyaki is a thinner pancake and the addition of egg noodles.

-Small plates to accompany your okonomiyaki include unusual but yummy delights such as miso aubergine, mackerel tempura, baked katsu curried rice and sesame panko crusted cauliflower all priced at around £6-£7 each.
-We recommend you pair these with an ice cold beverage from Filly Brook’s extensive menu of local craft beers.
+Other small dishes to accompany your okonomiyaki include unusual but yummy delights such asbaked katsu curried rice and sesame panko crusted cauliflower all priced at around £6-£7 each.
+We recommend you pair these with an ice cold beverage from All My Friends menu of local craft beers.

 5. Tenshi, Islington